jaimit25/MacOSAppBundleGenerator/README.md

 ### Direction to use :
 - To create your own executable file add your (Cpp file, with name set to main.cpp) code to exeFile folder and run the script "bash writer.sh".
+- Executable file is the Code/Task which is to be Run or Processed.

 ### To Build AppBundle run shell script:
 ```